 Welcome to the Journal of Holography Applications in Physics (JHAP).
 It covers all areas related to the holographic principle in physics, a new place of communication for research.
 Holographic principle prepares the powerful tools to study several phenomena in various branches of physics.
 However, there is no specialized journal on these topics.
 The aim of JHAP is to collect all applications of holography for the theoretical and experimental communities.
+A variety of formats, including Regular Articles, Reviews, Scientific Notes, and Letters, are accepted.
 We would like to publish high-quality peer-reviewed papers, free of charge and open access for all readers.
 JHAP is fully sponsored by Damghan University.
 The reviewing and publishing process is completely free of charge.

 Holography is indeed one of the main consequences of the string theory, which relates two different theories, for example, the quantum theory of gravity to the gauge field theory.
 The holographic principle has two sides, the firsts are quantum theories without gravity which are indeed experimentally relevant theories, and the others are classical theories of gravity, so applications in both (field theory and topology) are important.
 Applications of holography can relate some physics branches to each other like elementary particle physics, condensed matter physics, nuclear physics, astrophysics, and cosmology.